troncore/tron-factory/steps/steps.md

 ### 3.Add node

-Click on the Add node in the [upper left corner](./steps/img/add_node.png) to add a Witness node and a FullNode node to the one-click chain network.
+Click on the Add node in the upper left corner to add a Witness node and a FullNode node to the one-click chain network.
+The server can choose local or remote deployment.
+Local deployment will deploy the node to the local host, and remote deployment will deploy the node to the remote server via SSH.

 Required fields include：

 |               Required field                |                                    Explanation                                     |